zio/zio-nio/docs/essentials/blocking.md

 ### Blocking Channels

 Easy to use, with a straight-forward operation.
-The downsides are that you have to use `useBlocking`, which creates a new thread, and will create an additional thread for every forked fiber subsequently created.
+The downsides are that you have to use `flatMapBlocking`, which creates a new thread, and will create an additional thread for every forked fiber subsequently created.
 Essentially you have a blocked thread for every active I/O call, which limits scalability.
 Also, the additional interrupt handling logic imposes a small overhead.

 ### Non-Blocking Channels